ALTITUDE-DEV-FR/infinity_bountyhunts/README.md

+The Version is now not updated in Github because the users is Thieves scripts and resale.
+The new version is now in GUMROAD and licence file is attributed : https://gumroad.com/altitudedev#KAFVS

 Please do not remove all licences/copyright in the file !
 You are not permitted for this, thanks to respect the authors.